DEEKSHITHASONTAM/python_ml_221075/README.md

 ### Model Selection and Training

-1. **Model**: RandomForestClassifier from scikit-learn.
+1. **Model**: K-Nearest Neighbors (KNN) Classifier.
-    - Chose RandomForestClassifier for its ability to handle categorical data and non-linearity in the dataset.
+    - Utilized KNN Classifier from scikit-learn for its simplicity and effectiveness in handling classification tasks.

+2. **Pipeline**:
+    - Created a pipeline that includes preprocessing steps like imputation and scaling followed by the KNN classifier.

-2. **Cross-validation**:
+3. **Cross-validation**:
-    - Utilized 5-fold cross-validation for model evaluation to ensure robustness and avoid overfitting.
+    - Employed 5-fold cross-validation for model evaluation to ensure robustness and avoid overfitting.

 ### Evaluation Metrics